 So many herbs are available, sometimes choosing the ones for your garden can be a little overwhelming.
 When you’re trying to decide, think about how you plan to use them.

 Do you cook a lot of Greek or Italian food?
 You want oregano, basil, Italian parsley, sage, and even fennel.

 Plan to create bath products?
 Choose lavender, rosemary, and thyme for their refreshing scents and antiseptic qualities.

-3. While herb flowers are pretty and often edible, try to keep your culinary herbs cut back.
-You want the plants’ energy going toward producing the oils that give your herbs their characteristic tastes, not setting seeds.
-And be sure to clip flowers off before they go to seed, or you’ll be picking chives and dill out of every bed in your garden.
+If your goal is to feed pollinators, on the other hand, let them flower.
+But be sure to clip flowers off before they go to seed, or you’ll be picking chives and dill out of every bed in your garden.

 In Indiana, mid-May is prime planting time for herbs.
 So add some to the garden, and keep your herb scissors handy to snip all those fantastic flavors.

 Want Help Creating Your Herb or Food Garden?